pivot-access-ltd/bma-offline-docs/src/how-to-use-controller-tags-5216.md

 1. Select *Controllers*.

-2. Select the controller you wish to tag.
+2. Select the controller you wish to update.

-3. At the bottom left of the top card, select *Tags >*.
+3. Select *Configuration*.

 4. Select *Controller configuration >> Edit*.